 Discipline-specific honor societies recognize high academic achievement among students majoring in particular subjects.
 NYIT has active chapters in a number of discipline-specific national honor societies; membership is open to upperclassmen and graduate students, and each is administered through their respective academic schools.

 Student Government Association: NYIT's Student Government Association (SGA) is the official voice of the student body.
 The SGA advocates on behalf of student interests—academic, cultural, and social.

-Graduate Student Association: This group serves as the governing body and offical voice of gradaute students.
+Graduate Student Association: This group serves as the governing body and official voice of graduate students.
 They provide academic and social programming to connect graduate students to the NYIT community.

-Special-Interest Groups: Each campus and its student government offer participation and membership in special-interest clubs, such as the International Student Association, Law Society, Women's Association, American Institute of Architecture Students, National Society of Black Engineers, Colleges Against Cancer, and Behavioral Science Club.
+Special-Interest Groups: Each campus and its student government offer participation and membership in special-interest clubs, such as the International Student Association, Law Society, Queer Society and PRIDE group, American Institute of Architecture Students, National Society of Black Engineers, Colleges Against Cancer, and Behavioral Science Club.

 Social Organizations: Fraternities and sororities play an active role in the student activities program at NYIT.
-Membership emphasis is placed on leadership, friendship, creativity, and responsibility through social and service projects.
+Membership emphasis is placed on leadership, friendship, creativity, academic excellence, philanthropic endeavors, and responsibility through social and service projects.